-- The Contract Value less the final product fee, and rider fee (if applicable) on the Annuity Date. - The age of the Annuitant and any joint Annuitant on the Annuity Date. - The gender of the Annuitant and any joint Annuitant (where permitted). - The Annuity Option you select. - Your Contract's interest rate (or current rates, if higher) and mortality table.
+- The Contract Value less the final rider fee (if applicable) on the Annuity Date. - The age of the Annuitant and any joint Annuitant on the Annuity Date. - The gender of the Annuitant and any joint Annuitant (where permitted). - The Annuity Option you select. - Your Contract's interest rate (or current rates, if higher) and mortality table.

 For any Index Option for which the Annuity Date is not a Term End Date, Contract Value reflects the Daily Adjustment.
-We guarantee the dollar amount of Annuity Payments and this amount remains fixed and does not change during the entire annuity payment option period you selected, except as provided under Annuity Option G, or if your Income Payments under the Increasing Income payment option are converted to Annuity Payments.
-We deduct the contract maintenance charge proportionately from each Annuity Payment (e.g., if you request semi-annual Annuity Payments, we deduct 50% of the contract maintenance charge from each Annuity Payment).
+We guarantee the dollar amount of Annuity Payments and this amount remains fixed and does not change during the entire annuity payment option period you selected, except as provided under Annuity Option G. We deduct the contract maintenance charge proportionately from each Annuity Payment (e.g., if you request semi-annual Annuity Payments, we deduct 50% of the contract maintenance charge from each Annuity Payment).
 However, if your Contract Value on the last Business Day before the Annuity Date is at least \$100,000, we waive the contract maintenance charge during the Annuity Phase.